IWA WWCE is coming to Glasgow 4th – 8th October 2026 - more information coming soon

 With over 10,000 people expected to attend the five-day event in Glasgow, the UK Pavilion offers a prime opportunity to showcase the very best of UK technology, innovation, climate adaptation, and the passion that drives the country’s water industry.

-Dr Marie Whaley, Senior Vice President, International Water Association said “We are thrilled to be bringing our flagship event to the SEC Glasgow in 2026 and are confident Glasgow provides the ideal backdrop to foster relationships and drive discussions which support the global community in transitioning to sustainable water solutions that are robust and flexible in the face of global change pressures”.
+Dr Marie Whaley, Congress Lead, International Water Association said “We are thrilled to be bringing our flagship event to the SEC Glasgow in 2026 and are confident Glasgow provides the ideal backdrop to foster relationships and drive discussions which support the global community in transitioning to sustainable water solutions that are robust and flexible in the face of global change pressures”.

 Passion for the Water Profession